zeltbrennt/adventOfCode2024/README.md

 The text hints about sorting all the time, so just build a comparator from the instructions.

+### Day 06: Guard Gallivant

+Good thing, I had a grid implementation ready, solved Part 1 quite fast.
+Part 2 is brute force again, runtime just above a second is not great, might be faster to only save the corners and have a more efficient storage.

 [^aoc]:
 [Advent of Code][aoc] – An annual event of Christmas-oriented programming challenges started December 2015.
 Every year since then, beginning on the first day of December, a programming puzzle is published every day for